 Money, like many things, is tricky business.
-And for as frustrating and complicated as finances can be, there’s no escaping that our world runs, for the most part, by the hand of capitalist systems.
+And for as frustrating and complicated as finances can be, there’s no escaping that our world runs, for the most part, by the will of the dollar bill and the tick of the stock market.
 Long gone are the days where barter was the transaction of choice, and most people aren’t running their bank account via a potato sack of cash, unless they live in a cartoon.

 Given the alacrity with which money moves and regulations change, it’s always wise to keep up with best practices when it comes to your dollars and cents.